mohammedadilyousuf/mohammedadilyousuf/README.md

 ## 🎓 My Journey

-I hold a **Bachelor's degree** from **Gokaraju Rangaraju Institute of Engineering and Technology**, where I honed my skills in engineering and problem-solving, setting the foundation for a career dedicated to innovation.
+I hold a **Bachelor's degree** from **Gokaraju Rangaraju Institute of Engineering and Technology**, where I developed my skills in engineering and problem-solving, setting the foundation for a career dedicated to innovation.

 ---